 Vote for the Austin-area girls high school athlete of the week

-It's time to make your choice for the Covert Chevrolet Bastrop Austin-Area Girls Athlete of the Week for April 29-May 4.
-Smithville softball player Addison Otto was voted the top girls athlete of the week for April 22-27.
+It's time to make your choice for the Covert Chevrolet Bastrop Austin-Area Girls Athlete of the Week for May 6-11.
+Liberty Hill softball player Makayla Mendoza was voted the top girls athlete of the week for April 29 through May 4.

-This week's list is made up of three softball players who led their teams to win in the state playoffs and two gold medalists at the UIL state track and field meet:
+This week's list is made up of three softball players who led their teams to win in the state playoffs, a doubles team that qualified for the state tournament and a golfer who won an individual and team state championship.

 Vote before Friday's 4 p.m. deadline.
 Click on the image below to make your selection.